Hadrian767-UT/UT-mobile-basetools/PORTING.md

 But now, if your case is Enigma Protector, i feel so much in say this, but i don't know how to decrypt this, sorry

 This even has how decrypt, but is very hard 😭

+Now, backing again for porting methods!

+Now that u have the data.win, with the UndertaleModTool opened, click in "File -> Open" (in the top left corner) or click "Ctrl + O"!